Fellows & Scholars

 Boyd C. Smith G’64 is a private investor in commercial real estate and high-tech start-up companies.
 He and his two business partners founded the California Family Foundation, which funds Beechwood School, an independent K-8 school that serves low-income and minority students.
-He and his wife, Jill, also founded the Golden Gate Family Foundation, which runs a scholarship and mentoring program for youth who are first generation college-bound.
-He is a board member of the Hoover Institution Board of Overseers at Stanford University and the Lucille Packard Foundation for Children’s Health.
+He and his wife, Jill, also founded the Golden Gate Family Foundation, which runs a scholarship and college preparation mentoring program for youth.
+He is an Emeritus Board Member of the Hoover Institution Board of Overseers at Stanford University and past Board Member of the Lucille Packard Foundation for Children’s Health.
 He holds a B.S. in Economics from the University of Utah and an MBA from the Stanford Graduate School of Business.

-Luis Tellez is a member of the Advisory Council of the James Madison Program in American Ideals and Institutions at Princeton University, and president of the Witherspoon Institute.
+Luis Tellez is president of the Witherspoon Institute.
 He spent the early part of his career working in the chemical industry, and subsequently spent over twenty years administering several non-profit corporations.
 He holds a B.S. and M.S. in Chemical Engineering and an MBA in Finance from Washington University in St. Louis.

 JOHN ENDRIZ G’70